 - For all other languages, language identification ignores single letters and instead uses sequences of four letters (quadgrams).

 It also ignores punctuation and HTML tags.
-Language identification is done exclusively on lowercase Unicode letters and marks, after expanding HTML entities; and after deleting digits, punctuation, and <tags>.
+Language identification is done exclusively on lowercase Unicode letters and marks; after expanding HTML entities; and after deleting digits, punctuation, and <tags>.
 For each letter sequence, the scoring uses the 3-6 most likely languages and their quantized log probabilities.

 The analysis does not use a word list or dictionary.
 Instead, the engine examines the writing to determine the language.
 The training corpus is manually constructed from chosen web pages for each language, then augmented by careful automated scraping of over 100M additional web pages.
 The algorithm is designed to work best on sets of at least 200 characters (about two sentences).

 Note: Language identification in Relativity 9+ supports 173 languages.
 Language ID considers all Unicode characters and understands which characters are associated with each of the supported languages.
-For example, Japanese has many different character sets—kanji, katakana, hiragana—all of which are supported.
+For example, Japanese has several different character sets—kanji, katakana, and hiragana—all of which are supported.
 See the Supported languages matrix for a complete list of languages that the language identification operation can detect.